perfact/Products.ZPyODBCDA/Products/ZPyODBCDA/README.txt

 If your Zope runs on the win32 platform, you probably don't need any other moudules, as I already included pyodbc's binary code (pyodbc.pyd) in the package folder; for other platform like Linux, you may first need to install the pyodbc moudule for your Python instance.

-I hope this product can provide a more reliable free Zope/ODBC connec solution to you.
+I hope this product can provide a more reliable free Zope/ODBC connect solution for you.

 Requirements